CMS Modified NCD 240 for Electrical Nerve Stimulators, Effective January 9, 2026 — Here's What Billing Teams Need to Know

 Specialties Affected Pain Management, Neurosurgery, Neurology, Anesthesiology, Physical Medicine & Rehabilitation

-One important nuance: when a peripheral nerve stimulator is used diagnostically—to assess whether a patient is a good candidate for ongoing electrical nerve stimulation therapy—that use is covered as part of a diagnostic service under §160.7.1, not as a prosthesis.
-This distinction affects which benefit category applies and how the claim should be coded.
+One important distinction: peripheral nerve stimulators also get used to assess whether a patient is a good candidate for continued nerve stimulation therapy.
+That diagnostic use is covered separately under §160.7.1 as part of a total diagnostic service — not as a prosthesis.
+Bill it differently.
+Mixing up the billing category here is a straightforward path to a claim denial.

 #Covered Indication